rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 ````

 {{% notice note %}}
-Key can also be seen on the [console](/docs/en/self-host/console/) home page (Click on Windows EXE).
+Key can also be seen on the [console](/docs/en/self-host/console/) welcome page (Click on Windows EXE).
 {{% /notice %}}